Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: The Gravitational Fundamental Relation in a General Non-Riemannian Spacetime

 To select one of the infinite possibilities regarding the scalar field $f$, we will now try to implement the generalization of the Lanczos-Lovelock hypotheses.
 There does not exist a generalized version of the Lanczos-Lovelock work in a general non-Riemannian spacetime.
 Studies in \cite{JimenezCano:2021rlu,Janssen:2019doc,Janssen:2019uao} have been done in this direction but only reaching partial results.
 Our starting point will be the ``conservation laws'' that arise when requesting the action to be invariant under both diffeomorphisms and local transformations of the affine group \cite{Iosifidis:2023eom,Iosifidis:2021bad,Iosifidis:2021nra,Iosifidis:2020gth}:

 and

 Raising the index $\alpha$ and then applying the operator $\nabla_\alpha$ on Eq. (\ref{master}), we obtain

 Eqs. (\ref{clnr1}), (\ref{clnr2}), and (\ref{clnr3}) form a system of first-order differential equations for $\Sigma,\Delta$ and $\tau$; therefore, if there exists a solution in terms of $f,T,Q$ and $g$, it is unique except for an integration constant.
-The way to try to find out this solution starts by comparing Eq. (\ref{master}) with the field equation obtained from the Einstein-Hilbert action (see Eq. (\ref{eqB11})).
+The way to try to find out this solution starts by comparing Eq. (\ref{master}) with the symmetric part of the field equation obtained from the Einstein-Hilbert action (see Eq. (\ref{eqB11})):

 The latter is a proxy to find out the action Eq. (\ref{master}) derives from as the experiments strongly constrain the presence of torsion and non metricity.
-Thus, it is clear that, in a first step, the searched action must be of the form
+Thus, it is clear that, in a first step, and when $\mathcal{T} \equiv \tau$, the searched action must be of the form

 where $S_{EH}$ is the Einstein-Hilbert action plus the cosmological constant term.
-In a second step, the field equation that derives from the right member in Eq. (\ref{1stit}) is compared with Eq. (\ref{eqB11}) and new terms are added to $S_{\rm grav}$ to try to obtain Eq. (\ref{master}) for a suitable $f$.
+In a second step, the field equation that derives from the right member in Eq. (\ref{1stit}) is compared with Eq. (\ref{Qsymfeq}) and new terms are added to $S_{\rm grav}$ to try to obtain Eq. (\ref{master}) for a suitable $f$.
 The procedure iterates until a match between the two field equations is reached.
 In fact, this was the procedure we followed to obtain the action in Eq. (\ref{newtheoryot}) in the previous section.
 Unfortunately, the treatment of the $\nabla_\alpha \tilde{Q}^\alpha$ term in Eq. (\ref{1stit}) requires an infinite number of iterations.
-Our conclusion is that Jacobson's approach and the Lanczos-Lovelock hypotheses are mutually inconsistent since Eq. (\ref{master}) does not derive from an action that is invariant under both diffeomorphisms and local transformations of the affine group.
+Our conclusion is that Jacobson's approach and the Lanczos-Lovelock hypotheses are mutually inconsistent since Eq. (\ref{master}) does not derive from an action principle.
 Despite this conclusion, and as in the Riemannian case and the non-Riemannian case with vanishing non metricity, the generalization of the other three Lanczos-Lovelock hypotheses: that the right member of Eq. (\ref{master}) i) is built out from the metric tensor, the torsion, the non metricity, and their first- and second-order derivatives, ii) is symmetric, and iii) is linear in second-order derivatives of the metric, the torsion, and the non metricity, are easily seen to be satisfied.